 Volvo strongly recommends that if your vehicle is covered under a service campaign, safety or emission recall or similar action, it should be completed as soon as possible.
-Please check with your local retailer or Volvo Cars of North America, LLC if your vehicle is covered under these conditions.
+Please check with your local retailer or Volvo Car USA, LLC if your vehicle is covered under these conditions.